status-im/status-web/apps/website/docs/your-profile-and-preferences/remove-a-status-profile-from-your-profile-list.md

 If you don't want a profile to show up on your device, you can remove it.

 :::info
 A profile removed from your device is not deleted.
-Check out [Delete your Status profile][delete-your-status-profile].
+Check out [Delete your Status profile](./delete-your-status-profile.md).
 :::

 ## What to expect

 - When you remove a profile from one device, the associated data is deleted from that device.
 To delete the data from all devices, repeat the procedure on all devices where you use the profile.
-- If you don't log into your Status profile for 30 days or more (on any device), your crypto funds are safe, but your profile is [irrecoverably lost][delete-your-status-profile].
-You can always create another Status profile [using your recovery phrase][create-or-restore-your-status-profile-using-a-recovery-phrase]
+- If you don't log into your Status profile for 30 days or more (on any device), your crypto funds are safe, but your profile is [irrecoverably lost](./delete-your-status-profile.md).
+You can always create another Status profile [using your recovery phrase](../getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md)

 ## Remove a Status profile